Immanuel Wilkins

 QUARTET

 Award winning alto saxophonist and composer Immanuel Wilkins burst onto the musical scene in 2020 with the release of his critically acclaimed Blue Note recording debut, Omega.
-October 2024 sees the release of Wilkins’ third album on the legendary Blue Note label with Blues Blood.
+October 2024 saw the release of Wilkins’ third album on the legendary Blue Note label with Blues Blood.

 Accolades, awards, and critical acclaim have followed with each of Wilkins’ album releases.
 In 2020, Omega was named the best new jazz release by The New York Times, the best debut jazz album by NPR, and was nominated for an NAACP Image Award for Best Jazz recording.
 The year ended on an even higher note, with Wilkins winning the prestigious Letter One Rising Stars Award.
 Two years later, Wilkins released his sophomore album on Blue Note, The 7th Hand.
 Like his debut release, The 7th Hand topped numerous year-end lists including Jazzwise, NPR, The New York Times, The Financial Times, and JazzTimes.
 In 2023, Wilkins was awarded with three DownBeat Critics Poll Awards: Best Alto Saxophonist, Best Rising Star Composer, and Best Rising Star Group.
 In 2024, his quartet won the prize for best international live act of the year by the German Deutscher Jazz Preis.